Skip to main content

 🌍

-Real-World Connection Children see economic roles when families shop, visit doctors, borrow books, eat at restaurants, and use transportation.
+Real-World Connection Children see economic roles when families shop, visit doctors, borrow books, eat at restaurants, use transportation, buy school supplies, or watch workers provide services in their neighborhood.

 Fun Fact!
-Many businesses produce goods and also provide services, such as a bike shop that sells bikes and repairs them.
+Many businesses produce goods and also provide services, such as a bike shop that sells bikes and repairs them, or a bakery that sells bread and also takes special cake orders.